War and Peace: Reception

 Isaac Babel said, after reading War and Peace, "If the world could write by itself, it would write like Tolstoy."
 Tolstoy "gives us a unique combination of the 'naive objectivity' of the oral narrator with the interest in detail characteristic of realism.
 This is the reason for our trust in his presentation."

 English translations

 War and Peace has been translated into many languages.
 It has been translated into English on several occasions, starting with Clara Bell working from a French translation.
 The translators Constance Garnett and Aylmer and Louise Maude knew Tolstoy personally.
 Translations have to deal with Tolstoy's often peculiar syntax and his fondness for repetitions.
-Only about 2 percent of War and Peace is in French; Tolstoy removed the French in a revised 1873 edition, only to restore it later.
-Most translators follow Garnett retaining some French; Briggs and Shubin use no French, while Pevear-Volokhonsky and Amy Mandelker's revision of the Maude translation both retain the French fully.
+Only about two percent of War and Peace is in French; Tolstoy removed the French in a revised 1873 edition, only to restore it later.
+Most translators follow Garnett retaining some French; Briggs and Shubin use no French, while Pevear–Volokhonsky's and Amy Mandelker's revisions of the Maude translation both retain the French fully.